 - The Department or Program Personnel Committee (PPC) must submit, at a minimum, a consensus letter signed by all faculty eligible to write on behalf of the candidate as indicated by department or program procedures that summarizes (1) the department or program's overall recommendation, positive or negative, (2) the evidence supporting the recommendation to the Associate Dean of the Faculty (faculty affairs) on or before January 15 of the appointee's third year, and (3) departmental or programmatic need.
 (Please consult the ATC calendar to be certain of all dates) - If faculty members eligible to write on the candidate's behalf disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the Associate Dean of the Faculty (faculty affairs) on or before January 15 with their recommendation and a summary of the supporting evidence for the recommendation.
-(Please consult the ATC calendar to be certain of all dates.) - The Department must present clear and decisive evidence concerning the individual's professional qualifications and the Department's need for the candidate's particular abilities in its projected programs.
+(Please consult the ATC calendar to be certain of all dates.) - The department or program must present clear and decisive evidence concerning the individual's professional quality and the department's or program's need for the candidate's particular abilities in its projected programs.